 NCERT Solutions for Class-3 Chapter-6 Story: The Enormous Turnip

-The NCERT solutions for this chapter helps the child to:
+The Enormous Turnip question answer for this chapter helps the child to:

 describe the usage of the past tense.